iterative/terraform-provider-iterative/docs/resources/task.md

 ### Generic

-The Iterative Provider offers some common machine sizes which are roughly the same for all supported clouds.
+The Iterative Provider offers some common machine types which are roughly the same for all supported clouds.

 #### No GPU